 Crucially, she will not stand to be mounted.
 This is the most obvious signifier if a cow is in heat or not.
 However she may try to mount other cows

 Other signs she may be coming on is restlessness, and her making a lot of noise.
 Physical signs may include a slightly swollen, red and moist vulva.

-She will smell other cows and other cows will smell her; there are pheromones in the urine that signal when a cow is in heat.
+She will smell other cows and other cows (and bulls) will smell her; there are pheromones in the urine that signal when a cow is in heat.

 It is at this point that your cow or heifer can be mated with.
 This stage of heat generally lasts 6 to 24 hours, 18 on average.